Alternative Paths to Trinity

 Grounds for Requesting a Recheck

-To request a recheck, applicants must complete an online recheck form by 5.15pm on 23rd August 2019.
+To request a recheck, applicants must complete an online recheck form by 5.15pm on 21st August (to be confirmed).
 The only ground for requesting a recheck is:

 - If the applicant believes there was an administrative error in the screening of his/ her application.
 This might include the incorrect total being entered for a modality or an incorrect calculation of their combined scores.